Altruism – active Prefrontal cortex

 If we think in terms of altruism, an image comes to mind, of a place where everyone is sharing, caring, supportive, loving and nurturing.
-All is free and abundant.
+All are free and abundant.

-This is a marvelous concept in theory because it doesn’t require one to change a thing about themselves or their awareness.
+This is a marvelous concept in theory because it doesn’t require you to change a thing about yourself or your awareness.
 Have you ever stopped to consider, in order for you to be a part of such a community you need to change too?

-Most of us are so self-centred and self important, we think we are already spiritual and virtually perfect.
+Most of us are so self-centered and self-important, we think we are already spiritual and virtually perfect.
 All selfish selves would love to be the only selfish person in a community full of unselfish people, not having to give unconditionally themselves or having to work on their own personal growth.
 They believe the community will support them regardless, and not give them a hard time about changing their selfish ways.

 The founders at Musetude are not just researching this model but have lived the talk since the year 2000.
 They work on a non-salary basis.